 5. Chase Freedom Unlimited®.

-Like the standard version of the Chase Freedom® card, the Chase Freedom Unlimited® card features a 0% intro APR for 15 months from account opening on purchases and balance transfers, then a variable APR of 16.49% to 25.24% applies.
-This card comes with a 3% intro balance transfer fee when you transfer a balance during the first 60 days your account is open, with a minimum of $5.
-After this 60-day period, a balance transfer fee of either $5 or 3% of the amount of each transfer, whichever is greater applies.
-You can also earn a $150 bonus after you spend $500 on purchases in your first 3 months from account opening.
-Instead of earning 5% cash back on up to $1,500 in combined purchases from featured merchants, you earn a flat 1.5% cash back on all purchases, with no limits.
+Like the standard version of the Chase Freedom® card, the Chase Freedom Unlimited® card features a 0% intro APR for 15 months from account opening on purchases, then a variable APR of 14.99% to 23.74% applies.
+This card comes with a balance transfer fee of either $5 or 5% of the amount of each transfer, whichever is greater applies.
+You can also earn a $200 bonus after you spend $500 on purchases in your first 3 months from account opening.
+Earn 5% on travel purchased through Chase and 3% on dining at restaurants and drugstores.
 There’s also no annual fee for this card.

 6. Blue Cash Everyday® Card from American Express.

-This card offers new applicants a $150 sign-up bonus after spending $1,000 in new purchases within three months of account opening.
-You also get a Low intro APR: 0% for 15 months on purchases and balance transfers, then a variable rate, currently 14.49% to 25.49%.
-This card also features 3% cash back on up to $6,000 spent each year at U.S. supermarkets, 2% cash back at U.S. gas stations and select U.S. department stores, and 1% cash back everywhere else.
+This card offers $100 back after you spend $1,000 in purchases on your new card within the first 6 months.
+Also, earn 20% back on purchases at Amazon.com on the Card in the first 6 months, up to $200 back.
+You also get a Low intro APR: 0% for 15 months on purchases from the date of account opening, then a variable rate, currently 13.99% to 23.99%.
+This card also features 3% cash back on up to $6,000 spent each year at U.S. supermarkets, then 1%.
+Earn 2% cash back at U.S. gas stations and select U.S. department stores, and 1% cash back everywhere else.
 There’s no annual fee for this card.